Last Updated: November 2022

 Forcepoint’s DPPM, which are incorporated by reference into Forcepoint’s standard terms and conditions, provide that we apply the SCCs whenever we have occasion to transfer EU personal data to a country that has not received an Adequacy Decision.
 Since the US has not received an Adequacy Decision, Forcepoint manages EU personal data transfers to the US in compliance with the SCCs.
 (Note: The applicable version of the SCCs are attached to our DPPM.)

 Even though the US continues to operate Privacy Shield, Forcepoint decided to withdraw from Privacy Shield.
 There is no benefit to maintaining an active status when Privacy Shield is no longer a GDPR compliant means to transfer EU person data to the US.

 Our decision to withdraw from Privacy Shield should in no way be construed to mean we will not continue to abide by the program’s principles.
 We remain committed to compliance with lawful privacy principles and this commitment is reflected in our compliance with SCCs when processing EU data subjects’ data.

-General: We receive and store information that you enter on our Website or give us in any other way, including information that can identify you ("personal information"), for example when you make inquiries about the Website or about Forcepoint partners, products or services (whether via the Website or otherwise).
-Except to the limited extent that may be necessary in the context of online job applications, we neither request nor collect sensitive personal information (i.e. personal information specifying medical or health conditions, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership or information specifying the sex life of the individual).
+General: We receive and store information, including information that can be used to identify you (Personal Data), entered on the Forcepoint Website (the Website), or received when, for example, you make inquiries about the Website or about Forcepoint partners, products or services.
+Except to the limited extent that may be necessary in the context of online job applications, we neither request nor collect Special Category Data.

-Information that we automatically collect when you use the Website: When you use our Website, we automatically collect the following information:
+Information that we collect when you use the Website: When you use the Website, we automatically collect:

 - Navigation and click-stream data